stathissideris/dali/doc/layout.md

 ### Layout application order

+dali's layout mechanism **is not** based on constraints, and this choice was made because contraint-based systems try to satisfy all constraints at once and you end up with unpredictable behaviour that's hard to debug.

-dali's layout mechanism **is not** based on constraints.
-Each layout operation is applied to its elements in a predictable order, and operations that are applied later can cancel out the effects of previous operations.
-Layouts are resolved in the same order that Clojure expressions are evaluated: left-to-right, and children are laid out before their parents.
-The implications of this may not be immediately clear, but they will hopefully become obvious with a few examples.
+In dali, each layout operation is applied in a predictable order which the order that Clojure expressions are evaluated: left-to-right, and children are laid out before their parents (deepest first).

+The implications of this is that operations that are applied later can cancel out the effects of previous operations.
+The first layout operation is given the document tree, it modifies it as necessary and the result is passed to the next layout operation.
+So keep in mind that with the exception of the first one, layout operations act on the output of the previous operation, and not on the original document that you pass to dali.

+This means that if some elements are aligned to the left by one layout operation, and then aligned to the right by a subsequent operation, the last one wins.

+??? example

+Because you can use enlive selectors to refer to any part of the document, you may be tempted to put layouts anywhere, even at the beginning of the document.
+This would work in simple cases, but if you don't think about order you'll get unexpected results.
+For example, say you want to connect 2 boxes, and somehow decide to put the `[:connect]` tags first:

+??? wrong example

+What happened?
+Because `[:connect]` was evaluated first, the arrow was placed according to the *original* positions of the boxes, and then `[:stack]` changed these positions.
+The correct way to do it is to make sure that `[:connect]` is applied *after* the positions of the boxes have been finalised by any layout operations that may affect
+them:

+??? window

 ### Layouts are composable